eligaconstance/staging/docs/console-organizations.md

 4. Click the associated channel member's tile that you want to update.
 5. If you have not already imported the updated MSP definition into the console, you can upload the file here. **Note:** This action will not update the associated MSP definition in the Organizations tab.
 If you have already updated the MSP definition in the Organizations tab of the console, you can select it from the drop-down list.

-## <a id="removing-an-organization"></a>Removing an organization
+## Removing an organization

 If you want to stop using an instance of the {{site.data.keyword.blockchainfull_notm}} Platform, you need to remove your organization from the blockchain network before you delete your service instance.
 This ensures that the removed organization is not affecting the governance of the network after it has left the network.
 You can remove your organization by using the following steps:

 1. **Remove your organization from channels that you joined**.
 You need to [update the endorsement policy](console-smart-contracts/#specifying-a-smart-contract-endorsement-policy) of the smart contracts that are deployed on the channel to remove your organization from the policy.
 If you do not update the endorsement policy, your organization might be required to endorse transactions after you have left the channel, causing transactions to fail.

   You can then update to the channel to remove your organization from the list of channel members.
 Navigate to the **Channels** tab and click the **Settings** icon.
 You can use the **Organizations** section to remove your organization from the channel.
 The channel **update policy** is updated to remove your organization automatically.
 When you are ready, click **Update channel** to submit a channel update request.
-The request starts the [process for collecting the signatures](console-smart-contracts/#step-two:-install-and-propose-smart-contract) that are required to update the channel, depending on your update policy.
+The request starts the [process for collecting the signatures](console-smart-contracts/#step-two-install-and-propose-smart-contract) that are required to update the channel, depending on your update policy.

   After you remove your organization from the channel, you can delete your peers in the Operations Console.
 If transactions can be successfully submitted to the network after you remove your peers, your organization is no longer required to endorse transactions.